Boarding Handbook

 In the days leading up to move-in day, you will receive an email from us regarding move-in instructions and parking information.
 Boarding Advisors will be available to assist on move-in day with any questions you may have about Boarding, school, orientation week, the neighbourhood or anything else that’s on your mind.

-Please advise Boarding of your arrival date/time to Toronto.
+Please advise Ally Nohos, Boarding Administrative Coordinator, of your arrival date and time in Toronto.

 Branksome Hall is located at 10 Elm Avenue in Rosedale, one of downtown Toronto’s most historic residential neighbourhoods.